| | | | |

 • Easy to Make: With the help of a high-speed blender (or simple muscle power) to process the mashed potatoes and eggs for a smooth consistency, all you need to do is combine the wet ingredients with the dry ingredients to get the dough.
 Then transfer the dough to a pan, let it rise, and bake!
 How much simpler does homemade bread get?

-• Totally Gluten-Free and Dairy-Free: Instead of using regular flour and butter (which regular potato bread recipes tend to include), I’m using a gluten-free flour blend and sunflower oil.
+• Totally Gluten-Free & Dairy-Free: Instead of using regular flour and butter (which regular potato bread recipes tend to include), I’m using a gluten-free all-purpose flour blend and sunflower oil.
 This means that this delicious potato bread is 100% gluten-free and dairy-free, which means that even those with Celiac disease or have gluten and lactose intolerances can still have their bread and eat it too!

 Slicing into a loaf of gluten-free potato bread.